smithy-lang/smithy-kotlin/docs/design/interceptors.md

 ## Terminology

-* **Execution** - one end-to-end invocation against an SDK client
+* **Execution** - an end-to-end invocation of an operation provided by a service client

-* **Attempt** - a single attempt at performing an execution, executions may be retired multiple times based on the client's retry strategy
+* **Attempt** - a single attempt at performing an execution, executions may be retried multiple times based on the client's retry strategy

 * **Hook** - a specific point during the execution of an operation that an interceptor can